Solar Activity Makes Big Headlines

 Whatever other major reinterpretations of science it brings remains to be seen.

-Posted on Nov 3, 2013, in Business, Climate, climate change, economics, Energy, environment, nature, news, Opinion, Politics, science, space, Sun, technology, Thoughts.
+Posted on Nov 3, 2013, in Business, Climate, climate change, economics, Energy, environment, nature, news, Opinion, Politics, science, space, Sun, sunspot report, technology, Thoughts.
 Bookmark the permalink.
-12 Comments.
+16 Comments.